 Feminism is a trigger word for me.
 When I hear it or see it in print, I cringe, because what inevitably is attached to it is a long and often convoluted attempt to explain why women have the right to do something no sentient, moral creature, whether male or female, should do.

-I'd love for Reagan and other young girls to grow up in a culture that has reclaimed the word feminism.
+I'd love for my daughter and other young girls to grow up in a culture that has reclaimed the word feminism.
 At one time, there was a need for societal norms and expectations of women to evolve.
 There was, I suppose you might say, a need for feminism, though it is a term that was never a part of Jane Austen's vocabulary.
-Unfortunately, we leapt from women demanding the right to vote, the right to own property, the right to be defined by something other than the institution of marriage, etc., which are legitimate equality issues, to women demanding the legal right to do that which men have no legal right to do, such as kill their unborn children, or demand entrance into institutions, such as the military or a police academy, despite their inability to meet certain physical requirements.
+Unfortunately, we leapt from women demanding the right to vote, the right to own property, the right to be defined by something other than the institution of marriage, etc., which are legitimate issues, to women demanding the legal right to do that which men have no legal right to do, such as kill their unborn children or demand entrance into institutions such as the military or a police academy despite their inability to meet certain physical requirements.

 As you know, unless you have never before today read this blog and have blocked me on Facebook, I recently read Austen's Pride and Prejudice for the first time.
 Oh, Ms. Austen, I bow.
 This inaugural read, coupled with numerous articles on Austen that saturated the Internet recently on Ms. Austen's December 16 birthday, has my mind in overdrive.
 Of particular interest to me are a handful of articles linking Jane Austen and her considerable body of work with modern day feminism, something that draws my ire.
 Because Jane so thoughtfully gifted the literate world with Mr. Fitzwilliam Darcy and so ingeniously crafted the delicious dialogue between Elizabeth Bennet and Mr. Darcy, I feel I owe it to her to defend her good name, which should in no way, ever, for any reason, be linked to the nonsense that is, in the year 2014, known as feminism.